RoseLeighton/HackableDEF/md/tmp.md

 cities, towns and neighbourhoods should learn from 25 trailblazers*.
 London: Trancity Valiz in association with Nesta.

-Bria, F. (2015). *GROWING A DIGITAL SOCIAL INNOVATION ECOSYSTEM FOR EUROPE DSI FINAL REPORT.* ().
-Brussels: European Union.
+Bria, F. (2015). *Growing a Digital Social Innovation Ecosystem for Europe DSI Final Report.* Brussels: European Union.

 Castells, M. (2002).
 The culture of cities in the information age.
-In Susser, I, Castells,M. (Ed.), *The castells reader on cities and social theory* ().
+In Susser, I, Castells,M. (Ed.), *The castells reader on cities and social theory*.
 Malden, MA: Blackwell Publishers.

 Denning, D. E. (1996).
 Concerning hackers who break into computer systems.
-In P. Ludlow (Ed.), *High noon on the electronic frontier :
+In P. Ludlow (Ed.), *High noon on the electronic frontier:
-Conceptual issues in cyberspace* ().
+Conceptual issues in cyberspace*.
 Cambridge, MA: MIT Press.

 Gabrys, J. (2014).
-Programming environments: Environmentality and citizen sensing in the smart city. *Environment and Planning D: Society and Space, 32*(1), 30-48.
+Programming environments: Environmentality and citizen sensing in the smart city. *Environment and Planning D: Society and Space, 32*(1): 30-48.

 Gordon, E., & Manosevitch, E. (2010).
 Augmented deliberation: Merging physical and virtual interaction to engage. *New Media & Society, *